RedisLabs/redislabs-docs/content/rs/developing/modules/upgrading.md

 command for the module_name and version information necessary.
 The specific data points must be entered exactly as you see it in that JSON file.
 The necessary data should be at the end of the JSON document.
-For example, here is the information for the RediSearch Enterprise module that i used for the example command above:
+For example, here is the information for the RediSearch module that i used for the example command above:

 ![module_info-1](/images/rs/module_info-1.png?width=1000&height=382)